reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/examples/events.md

 Technically `xargs` could also be used, however it is much more restrictive when it comes to handling special characters etc.

 Below how the command will be executed by `parallel`.
-Note the additional parameters i.e. `withTotalPages` have been left out so it is easier to read.
+The additional parameters i.e. `withTotalPages` have been left out so it is easier to read.

 ```sh
 c8y events list --type device_connected --dateFrom "-2h" --dateTo "-0h"